Extend Cloudflare's benefits to SaaS providers' end-customers

 .

 This setup is ideal for SaaS providers that do not need granular load balancing, such as geo-based traffic steering, across multiple origin servers.
 It's also well-suited for simple testing and development environments, where protecting your origin server by only allowing requests through the Cloudflare Tunnel is sufficient.
-However, for distributed applications requiring load balancing at both global and local levels, we recommend using Cloudflare's Load Balancer with global and local traffic management capabilities.
+However, for distributed applications requiring load balancing at both global and local levels, we recommend using Cloudflare's Load Balancer with global and private network load balancing capabilities.

 Cloudflare offers a powerful set of load balancing capabilities.
 These allow you to reliably steer traffic to different origin servers where your SaaS applications are hosted, whether through public hostnames (as described above) or private IP addresses.
 This setup helps prevent origin overload by distributing traffic across multiple servers and enhances security by only permitting requests through the Cloudflare Tunnel.